Early Stage 1 and Stage 1

 Students in Stage 1 will also be introduced to music technology through the composition of a class song, which will be arranged and recorded using Garagebands, as well as through individual compositions notated on Sibelius software.

 In Music, Stage 2 will be undertaking a strings program designed to not only teach your child the violin, but also provide the skills necessary to actively engage in listening, performing and creating music.

 Each child is loaned a school violin and lessons are conducted weekly.
 Students will be taught the instrument as well as participate in singing, listening, composition and movement activities.

-Students have the option to join the College’s various performance groups and to perform either solo or in these groups at the quarterly [email protected], a creative arts festival held at the end of each term.
+Students have the option to join the College’s various performance groups and to perform either as a soloist or in these groups at school events such as [email protected], Arise, Glow, Grandparents Day as well as at assemblies and other formal occasions.